-Recording Internet Activity
+Recording Internet and Network Activity

 Organizations, businesses and information security professionals have many reasons to record internet and network activity, using network packet capture to: